pe0fko/PIO_ShowBTCPrice/README.md

 # ShowBTCPrice

-Show the actual BTC price from the BitVavo https website API.
+Show the actual BTC price from the BitVavo.com https website API.

 The value is displayed on a 128x64 OLED display by i2c.
-Also there is the time, a range number (max - low price) from the last 2 hour and a graph line of the last 2 hour (128sec).
+Also there is the time, a range number (max - low price) from the last 2 hour and a graph of the last 2 hour.

-LOLIN32 OLED version, 128x64 OLED display
+ESP32 Board: LOLIN32 OLED version, 128x64 OLED display

 73, pe0fko,